11.06.22 – 18.06.22

 As a musician she has performed with numerous artists including Peter Gabriel and Newton Faulkner, and has released two solo albums as Waitress for the Bees.
 She’s a reader in creative writing and music at Bath Spa University.

 Louise Davis has been a chef for over 30 years, and will be preparing delicious meals for us.
 Her Mediterranean cooking style is based on local produce and the freshest fruit and vegetables from the kitchen garden.

-Running the villa and supporting the course is host Fiona Geilinger, an artist, short film maker, dancer and garden designer.
+Running the villa and supporting the course is host, artist, Fiona Geilinger.
 She studied art by pupillage, with painter Nick Bodimeade and has an MA in Art and Design by Independent Project, University of Brighton.
-Find out more about Fiona’s work at
+Find out more about Fiona’s work at fionageilinger.co.uk.

 Helping out with driving and other odd jobs during the course will be Steve (Spike) Geilinger.
 He is a freelance director, working mainly for the BBC, making documentaries about fine art, architecture, history and food.
 Most recently he has been making the series ‘Britain’s Lost Masterpieces’ with Bendor Grosvenor for BBC Four.

 First send one email to both Emma and Sam to check your suitability for the course at email@example.com and firstname.lastname@example.org.
 The tutors will also explain the arrangements for paying the tuition fee.

 We will then send you a link to book your room at Villa Lugara via our booking portal.
 The course is booked on a first come first serve basis and you can reserve your place with a 20% deposit.
 The remaining 80% must be received by 12th April 2022 to retain your place.